datadotworld/slack-app/README.md

 ##### OAuth handshake / User account binding

-This means binding a user's slack account to his/her data.world account and there by giving data.world slack app the permission to perform read, write and webhook operations on behalf of the user.User can revoke permission at will from data.world [settings](https://data.world/settings/advanced) page.
+This means binding a user's slack account to his/her data.world account and there by giving data.world slack app the permission to perform read, write and webhook operations on behalf of the user.
+User can revoke permission at will from data.world [settings](https://data.world/settings/advanced) page.

 Account binding is required to be able to run data.world slash commands.
 Hence, the data.world slack app will prompt the user to complete Account binding any time he/she tries to use any of the available commands in slack.